Stanley, Falkland Islands: History

 During the Second World War, a hulk in Stanley Harbour was used for interning the British Fascist and Mosleyite Jeffrey Hamm.
 A minor figure in the British Union of Fascists (BUF) at the time, Hamm moved to the Falkland Islands in 1939 to work as a teacher.
 He was arrested there (under Defence Regulation 18B) in 1940 for encouraging fascist views among his pupils and his BUF membership and later transferred to a prison camp in South Africa.

 Stanley Airport is used by internal flights and provides connections to British bases in Antarctica.
 Flights to Argentina ended after the 1982 conflict.
 A weekly flight to Punta Arenas in Chile commenced in 1993, which now operates out of RAF Mount Pleasant.
 Scheduled passenger flights between the Mount Pleasant airfield and the UK are also operated twice a week by a civilian airline contractor on behalf of the Royal Air Force.

 Stanley was occupied by Argentine troops for about 10 weeks during the Falklands War in 1982.
 The Argentinians renamed the town Puerto Argentino, and although Spanish names for places in the Falklands were historically accepted as alternatives, this one is considered to be extremely offensive by many islanders.
 Stanley suffered considerable damage during the war, from both the Argentine occupation and the British naval shelling of the town, which killed three civilians.
 After the British secured the high ground around the town the Argentines surrendered with no fighting in the town itself.
 The beaches and land around it were heavily mined and some areas remain marked minefields.

-Since the Falklands War, Stanley has benefitted from the growth of the fishing and tourism industries in the Islands.
+Since the Falklands War, Stanley has benefited from the growth of the fishing and tourism industries in the Islands.
 Stanley itself has developed greatly in that time, with the building of a large amount of residential housing, particularly to the east of the town centre.
 Stanley is now more than a third bigger than it was in 1982.

 In 2022, as part of Queen Elizabeth II's Platinum Jubilee Civic Honours, Stanley was one of the successful bids for city status, coinciding with the 40th anniversary of the invasion and liberation of the port.
-On 14 June 2022, Stanley received a letters patent from the monarch awarding city status.
+On 14 June 2022, Stanley received letters patent from the monarch awarding city status.
 The Governor of the Falkland Islands, Nigel Phillips, read out the document outside the town hall on the same day.